koiosdigital/protobufs/docs/PROTOCOL.md

 - `HeartbeatRequest` / `HeartbeatResponse` – lightweight liveness checks.
 - `AcknowledgeResponse` and `ErrorResponse` – minimalist success/error replies.

-Use these message IDs for global commands, then layer device-specific commands alongside them in the same Ringbahn namespace.

 ### Routing Device (UART-to-CAN Bridge)

 Routing devices (DeviceType `DEVICE_TYPE_ROUTING`) terminate the UART Ringbahn link and fan commands out to the CAN bus.
 Their proto covers three areas: